 Distributed Inventory: How Multiple Fulfilment Centres Can Reduce Transit Times & Shipping Costs

 Ship faster & save money by splitting your inventory.
 Learn how.Download the guide

 What is warehouse slotting?

-Slotting is the process of organizing a warehouse to maximize space and efficiency.
+Slotting is the process of organising a warehouse to maximise space and efficiency.
 Slotting can also improve the inventory management processes and reduce overall warehousing costs.
-Slotting is often organized by SKU number, product type, or any other type of product characteristic.
+Slotting is often organised by SKU number, product type, or any other type of product characteristic.

 ShipBob’s Warehouse Management System (WMS)